input-output-hk/Certification-working-group/Metadata/CIP-Certification-Metadata.md

 ### Other designs considered
 **Updates to registration entries**
-This would have required DApp owner or certification providers to add certificates to every registration making it harder to maintain a shared state between all stakeholders.
+This would have required DApp owner or certification issuers to add certificates to every registration making it harder to maintain a shared state between all stakeholders.
 The chosen design requires to follow the chain to discover the certificates which should be expected from stakeholders.

 ## Path to Active